oyieroyier/memoization/README.md

 ### 2. `useMemo`

-We say `memo` deals with primitive values; when dealing with objects and arrays for memoization we use `useMemo`.
+We saw `memo` deals with primitive values; when dealing with objects and arrays for memoization we use `useMemo`.

+### 3. `useCallback`

+Just as `useMemo` deals with objects and arrays, `useCallback` deals with functions.

+## Summary:

+1. React memo is not memoization in the traditional sense.
+It looks at previous props and rerenders if they have changed.
+2. `useMemo` and `useCallback` are around referential integrity.
+3. Rerendering in React is not a bad thing.
+React was built for that.